Understanding Elman RNN — Uniqueness & How To Implement

 • Text Generation: The network can be trained on a large corpus of text data and generate new text based on the learned patterns.

-• Part-of-Speech Tagging: The network can learn to predict the part-of-speech (e.g., noun, verb, adjective) of each word in a sentence.
+• Part-of-Speech Tagging: The network can learn to predict the part of speech (e.g., noun, verb, adjective) of each word in a sentence.

 • Named Entity Recognition: The network can learn to identify named entities (e.g., people, organisations, locations) in a sentence.